AliakseiHryhoryeu/Revizorro-Landing-page/README.md

 + sliders are done with Slick-Slider - https://kenwheeler.github.io/slick/

 ___
-i update this project later becouse this is my first landing page and code not good
+i update this project later because this is my first landing page and code not good

 ![Revizorro-Landing-page](/preview.png)